 What are some of the options?
 Speedo, TYR, Arena, Finis, A3, Adidas, Dolfin, Nike, MP, Jolyn

 Step 1: Reach Out

 Once you have spoken to multiple different companies, narrow it down to your top two or three choices to have discussions on what an ideal contract would look like for you and your team.
 Know your value going into these conversations.
 You should benefit from a sponsorship and so should the brand.
 Every team has different strengths, know what you can bring to the table to benefit that brand.
 If you have specific team needs, this would be the best time to voice those needs.
-This will enable the brand an idea of what you are looking for and how they can best help you.
+This will enable the brand to have an idea of what you are looking for and how they can best help you.

 Step 2: Negotiate